DnD 5e - Fighter Subclass Breakdown

 Remember that it disappears if you move too far away, but it costs you nothing except a Bonus Action to recreate, so in many cases it may be more effective to intentionally walk away from your Echo and recreate it.
 You can also teleport to switch places with your echo, allowing you to to escape grapples, difficult terrain, and bindings with little effort (though it does also cost part of your movement for the turn).

-The echo is notably neither a creature nor an object, which makes it hard for enemies to target with spells and difficult to damage with area effects like breath weapons or spells like Fireball.
-In a way, the echo works like Spiritual Weapon or Bigby's Hand. : This is the Echo Knight's signature feature, and while it gains some extra stuff over time the core the ability never really changes.
+The Manifest Echo doesn't specify, but the echo is an object.
+It can be targeted by things like attacks and spells, but weirdly RAW that means that it can't be targeted or damaged by many spells.
+Even options like Meteor Swarm RAW only damage creatures, but I think a reasonable DM will rule that the echo qualifies as a valid target for such things and takes damage appropriately. : This is the Echo Knight's signature feature, and while it gains some extra stuff over time the core the ability never really changes.
 Get really comfortable using it, because it's going to monopolize your Bonus Action for the rest of your career.
 You can move your echo without an action, and unlike moving your own character it doesn't have specific movement types so you can move it 30 feet in any direction,

 - : Up to 5 extra attacks per day.
 Not a huge boost in damage, but fantastic when you really need it.